ShiHengyu111/ShiHengyu111.github.io/_pages/about.md

 # "Make Contribution to the Community"
 For me, this motto means helping build a world where **knowledge circulates freely and empowers more people**.

 During my undergraduate years, I worked with my classmates and traveled to remote island schools to deliver hands-on chemistry outreach workshops.
 One of our most creative activities involved using **traditional Chinese knotting** to weave molecular structures—an approach that allowed students to visualize chemistry through an accessible cultural craft.
-You can see our works here: **[link]**.
+You can see our works here: **[Link](https://shihengyu111.github.io/teaching/2022-08-ChineseKnotting-3)**.

 Another one of my proudest achievements is an experiment I designed on synthesizing a solvatochromic dye, a molecule that changes color in different solvents.
 This project later:
 - became an official teaching module in XMU’s organic chemistry laboratory curriculum (since 2023), and